ZacharyCWilliams/App-Academy-Notes/GraphQL.md

 Additionally, the bulk of REST processing is dependent on the server.
 When REST was created user devices were slow and unreliable.
 However, **our devices have evolved and are much more powerful now - REST does not give us the ability to utilize this increased power!**

+## Enter GraphQL

+They're several advantages to using GraphQL.
+They include:

+**Single Request/Response**: Queries are packaged into a single request to the backend (This makes data delivery more efficient and gives the client more power).

+**Precision**: When querying with GraphQL we specify which data we want to return from the server.. so we never overfetch/fetch content that we don't need!

+**Server Client Balance**: GraphQL makes use of our evolved hardware by giving power back to the client.. reducing the burden we place on the server.

+GraphQL lets us model relationships between our data (appreciates in value as apps become more and more relational).
+When using GraphQL we make less requests and are way more efficient!